Observational Signatures of Rotating Ay\'{o}n-Beato-Garc\'{i}a Black Holes: Shadows, Accretion Disks and Images: The Rotating Ay on-Beato--Garc a Black Hole: Event Horizon and Shadow

-The null geodesics necessary to determine the shadow of the rotating Ay\'{o}n-Beato-Garc\'{i}a black hole are obtained via the Hamilton–Jacobi formalism developed by Carter \cite{Carter:1968rr}.
+The null geodesics necessary to determine the shadow of the rotating Ay\'on-Beato--Garc\'{\i}a black hole are obtained via the Hamilton–Jacobi formalism developed by Carter \cite{Carter:1968rr}.
 The Jacobi action $ S $ is governed by the equation

 where $ \tau $ denotes an affine parameter.
 Due to the symmetries of the metric, $ S $ is assumed to take the separable form

 with $ m = 0 $ for photons.
 Upon substitution into Eq. (\ref{yakb}), the geodesic equations are obtained as